The NEOS Server offers BARON for the solution

 to global optimality.
 Purely continuous, purely integer, and mixed-integer

 nonlinear problems can be solved with the software.
-The Branch And Reduce
+The Branch And

-branch and bound concepts as it winds its way through the
+with enhanced branch and bound concepts as it winds its way through the

-hills and valleys of complex optimization problems in search of global solutions.
+hills and valleys of complex optimization problems in search of global

-BARON is being developed by Nick
+BARON was developed and is currently maintained by Nick Sahinidis.

 Availability of BARON on the NEOS Server is possible thanks to the

-generosity of The GAMS Development Corporation and the providers
+generosity of The GAMS Development Corporation and the providers of software

 The user must submit a model in GAMS